 Hailed as “gently virtuosic” (All About Jazz), Maud Hixson is a devoted exponent of great songs, ranging from the classic Great American Songbook to the often unsung or forgotten compositions awaiting rediscovery.

 Based in Saint Paul, Minnesota, Maud is the co-founder of the continental jazz sextet French 75 with clarinetist Tony Balluff.
-She made her Guthrie Theater debut in the Noel Coward revue “Coward’s Women”, and appeared with Sir Richard Rodney Bennett in concert in 2012 for the long-running Midtown at Midday concert series at Saint Peter’s in Manhattan.
+She made her Guthrie Theater debut in the Noel Coward revue Coward’s Women, and teamed with Sir Richard Rodney Bennett in 2012 for the long-running Midtown at Midday concert series at Saint Peter’s in Manhattan.

 Maud is the recipient of three Artist Initiative Grants from the Minnesota State Arts Board, one of which supported the research for her album Don't Let A Good Thing Get Away, comprised of compositions by Broadway composer Michael (Mickey) Leonard.
 Featuring Tex Arnold, Steve LaSpina, Warren Vaché and Gene Bertoncini, it was recorded at Nola Studios in Steinway Hall, NYC in 2013.
 Musician and historian Michael Feinstein observed: “Her vocal style is so warm, compelling and intimate—it’s clear she cares about the words and telling the story, with clarity and without artifice— almost a lost art these days.”